Seminole County Arrests Inmate and Mugshots Records

 Crime Statistics in Seminole County

-Seminole County, in the year 2017, experienced a total of 10,862 criminal incidents, marking an 8.8% reduction in the overall year-on-year crime rate compared to 2016.
-Over the past five years, the county witnessed a significant decline of 13% in the crime rate when contrasted with the data from 2013.
+Seminole County, in the year 2024, experienced a total of 10,862 criminal incidents, marking an 8.8% reduction in the overall year-on-year crime rate compared to 2016.
+Over the past five years, the county witnessed a significant decline of 13% in the crime rate when compared with the data from 2013.
 This article delves into a comprehensive overview of crime statistics in Seminole County, as well as avenues to access criminal records.

 Crime Statistics in Detail

 Breaking down the crime data for 2017, Seminole County faced 17 homicides, 214 cases of sexual assault, 226 robberies, and 1,044 incidents of aggravated assault.
 Property-related crimes included 1,590 break-ins, 7,266 thefts, and 505 motor vehicle thefts.
 A deeper analysis of a five-year trend reveals fluctuations in different crime categories.
-While homicide and sexual assault rates increased by 183.3% and 84.5% respectively, there were fewer occurrences of robbery, aggravated assault, burglary, theft, and motor vehicle theft between 2013 and 2017.
+While homicide and sexual assault rates increased by 183.3% and 84.5%, respectively, there were fewer occurrences of robbery, aggravated assault, burglary, theft, and motor vehicle theft between 2013 and 2017.

 Accessing Criminal Records in Seminole County